-Any change to a Procurement Contract or Purchase Order shall be executed before the end date of the Procurement Contract.
-In case of a Procurement Contract, the change shall be issued by the Procurement Office by means of a written numbered amendment signed by both parties, with reference to the relevant Procurement Contract.
-A change to a Purchase Order shall be issued by means of a written numbered amendment, with reference to the relevant Purchase Order and submitted to the Supplier, Service Provider or Consultant.
+Any change to a Procurement Contract shall be executed before the end date of the Procurement Contract, by means of a written numbered amendment signed by both parties, with reference to the relevant Procurement Contract or Purchase Order, which shall be issued by the Procurement Office.

 Amendments to Procurement Contracts shall be approved in accordance with the DoA.
-In the event that an amendment results in an increase in the contract value, the authority to approve such an amendment is based on the cumulatively added value of the Procurement Contract or Purchase Order, taking into account such amendment and all prior amendments.
+In the event that an amendment results in an increase in the contract value, the authority to approve such an amendment is based on the cumulative value of the Procurement Contract taking into account such amendment and all prior amendments.